Oil maintains upward momentum but virus concerns cap gains

 A weakening U.S. dollar also “provided a mild upward push in recent days but there’s been no major bullish impetus to free crude from its narrow trading range,” she said.

-A lower greenback, which hit three-week lows on Wednesday, makes crude purchases cheaper for countries using other currencies.
+The greenback hit three-week lows on Wednesday, making crude purchases cheaper for countries using other currencies.

+In addition to the weaker dollar, Iran’s increased enrichment activity was “also somewhat supportive, with it suggesting that a return of the U.S. to the Iranian nuclear deal is likely to be some way off, and therefore the lifting of sanctions,” said ING Bank in a note on Wednesday.

+Iran said on Tuesday it will start enriching uranium to 60% purity after accusing Israel of sabotaging a key nuclear installation.

-The Organization of the Petroleum Exporting Countries (OPEC) tweaked up its forecast on Tuesday for world oil demand growth this year, now expecting demand to rise by 5.95 million barrels per day (bpd) in 2021, up by 70,000 bpd from its forecast last month.
+The Organization of the Petroleum Exporting Countries (OPEC) tweaked up its forecast on Tuesday for world oil demand growth this year.
+It now expects demand to rise by 5.95 million barrels per day (bpd) in 2021, up by 70,000 bpd from its forecast last month.
 It is banking on the pandemic to subside and travel curbs to be eased.

 “It was a welcome prognosis by the market, which had been fretting about the impact the ongoing pandemic was having on demand,” ANZ Research analysts said in a note.